OVGU-VET-TechEd/AI-Industry-HR-Workshop/slides.md

 4. Apply UNESCO's AI competency principles to select appropriate AI solutions for HR practices.

 5. Reflect critically on the opportunities, limitations, and ethical implications of AI adoption in Human Resource Management.

+--

+## Programme Format

+**Estimated Duration:** 30 Minutes

+This self-learning micro-credential is organized into four learning modules:

+- **Module 1:** Understanding Artificial Intelligence in Human Resource Management (7 minutes)

+- **Module 2:** AI Across the Employee Lifecycle (8 minutes)

+- **Module 3:** Responsible and Ethical AI in HR (8 minutes)

+- **Module 4:** Applying AI Tools in Industrial HR Practice (7 minutes)

+Participants may complete the modules independently at their own pace.

+At the end of the programme, learners complete a self-assessment activity to evaluate their understanding and readiness to apply AI responsibly in Human Resource Management.

 **Curricular Goal (CG 3.2.2):**

 Support learners in applying AI tools responsibly to solve authentic professional problems while considering ethical, transparent, and context-appropriate use.